 As you progress through the Beginner program, your Resistance goals will increase from 3 to 4 sessions per week.
 In BUILD 1.0, the Resistance goal will increase to 4 sessions per week, with an optional extra session for more experienced members.
 Each workout will take around 50-60 minutes to complete and will get you working towards optimal performance gains and improving your squat, deadlift and bench press.
 You can be sure that no workout week will be the same!

 What do the workouts involve?

-Beginner Weeks 1-9: Through traditional set training, these Resistance workouts can help you set solid foundations by creating correct movement patterns and building your strength and fitness, before beginning BUILD 1.0.
+Beginner Weeks 1-9: Through traditional set training, the Resistance workouts can help you set solid foundations by creating correct movement patterns and building your strength and fitness, before beginning BUILD 1.0.
 From Week 4 onwards, you will also have the option of completing an additional bodyweight circuit, which helps to improve fitness.

 FOCUS AREA: Full Body

 Beginner Weeks 10-12: At this point, the workout structure changes to help ease you into the workout structure of 1.0.
-The workouts contain a mixture of traditional set training, and supersets and are centred around a movement objective - squat, deadlift or bench press.
+The workouts contain a mixture of traditional set training and supersets, and are centred around a movement objective - squat, deadlift or bench press.

 FOCUS AREAS: Upper Body, Lower Body

 BUILD 1.0 Weeks 1-12: The combination of traditional set training and supersets remains in 1.0, where the workouts continue to be centred around a key movement objective.
 The structure of each workout differs slightly depending on the movement objective in focus.

 Following on from 1.0, the combination of traditional set training and supersets continues in 2.0, where the workouts steer more towards focusing on the main key movement objective.
 The structure of each workout differs slightly depending on the movement objective in focus.